raibikram/raibikram/README.md

 ## Hi there 👋, I'm Bikram Rai
 Backend software engineer working with Node.js and NestJS, building scalable APIs and reliable backend systems.
-Experienced with PostgreSQL, MongoDB, Redis, BullMQ, and RabbitMQ, and applying DevOps practices like Docker, CI/CD, and cloud deployments.
-Continuously learning system design to improve the scalability, reliability, and maintainability of backend systems.
+Skilled in PostgreSQL, MongoDB, Redis, BullMQ, and RabbitMQ, and applying DevOps practices like Docker, CI/CD, and cloud deployments.
+Passionate about understanding how systems work behind the scenes and continuously learning system design to build more scalable, reliable, and maintainable backend systems.

 ---